symmetrics/mrg_invoicepdf/doc/README-EN.txt

         - Infobox title
         - Infobox
 *** C:  When Symmetrics_Imprint module is installed, the data for footer are
-		read from the configuration fields of this module and so all owner information is shown:
+		read from the configuration fields of this module and so the entire owner information is shown:
 		- Full address
-		- Communication data such as phone, fax, e-mail etc.
+		- Contact data such as phone, fax, e-mail etc.
 		- Full bank account
 		- Full tax information
 *** D:  If Symmetrics_Imprint module is not installed it is checked if